 - Male sex.
 Men are more likely to develop the disease than are women.

 - Black race.
-Black people are about twice as likely to develop multiple myeloma as are white people.
+Black people are more likely to develop multiple myeloma than are people of other races.

 - Family history of multiple myeloma.
 If a brother, sister or parent has multiple myeloma, you have an increased risk of the disease.